bentodaniel/vs-tab-groups/README.md

 - When opening a tab group for the first time, it may not open all tabs.
 This only happens once, therefore, it is not a big issue.

 ## Release Notes

+### 1.0.1

+Resolve requests:
+  - expand and collapse all tab groups;
+  - actions to add current tab or all open tabs to tab group or create a new group;

 ### 1.0.0